autonomical1/ObsidianBackup/Chapter 24 and 25 Notes.md

 - Motion of the wire through a magnetic field *induces* a potential difference between the ends of the conductor:$$\Delta V = vlB$$
 - **Motional emf of a conductor moving perpendicular to the magnetic field**:$$\epsilon = vlB$$
 ### Induced current in a circuit
-- A moving conductor could have an emf, but it could not
+- A moving conductor could have an emf, but it could not sustain a current because the charges had no where to go.
+-